himanshu-yadav93/Electric-Vehicle-Modulation-Control-System-/README.md

 **Control System Tuning:**

 The initial $K_p$ and $K_i$ values led to a sluggish response where the vehicle could not reach its target within the simulation timeframe.
-Increasing the gains significantly improved acceleration but introduced overshoot (speed reaching 11.63 m/s for a 10 m/s target).
+Increasing the gains significantly improved acceleration but introduced overshoot.
 This was mitigated by adjusting damping coefficients and removing unnecessary feed-forward gains ($K_{ff}$), resulting in a stable steady-state response.

 **4. Final Results and Conclusion**